 Click on a specific watch from the main Watch module page to examine all of its defined violations.
 You can filter the watch violations using the search mechanism, according to text, created date, type, severity and CVE ID.

 To examine the details of a violation, click the violation from the list to display the Violation Details popup.

-You can also specify violations to ignore from the Violations tab of the Component Details screen
+You can also specify violations to ignore in the Violations tab of the Component Details page.

 Once a Watch is created, it will scan artifacts in the specified resources when a scan-triggering event happens, and issue Violations accordingly.
 However, until a scan-triggering event happens, artifacts already existing in the system will not be scanned by the Watch.
 So, to make sure a Watch is immediately applied to the relevant artifacts, you can invoke it manually by hovering over it and selecting Apply on Existing Content.